keif/cards-against-humanity/README.md

 ## License & Attribution

-**License:** MIT
+**License:** MIT (software) / CC BY-NC-SA 4.0 (game content)

+**Based on:** [Cards Against Humanity](https://www.cardsagainsthumanity.com/) by Cards Against Humanity LLC

 **Original Project:** [yusufameri/cards-against-humanity](https://github.com/yusufameri/cards-against-humanity)

-**Disclaimer:** Cards Against Humanity is licensed under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+**Disclaimer:** This is a fan-made project not affiliated with, endorsed by, or sponsored by Cards Against Humanity LLC.
+Cards Against Humanity game content is licensed under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 This project is for educational and personal use only.
-Not affiliated with or endorsed by Cards Against Humanity LLC.
 Do not use for commercial purposes.